Execution

 Validity predicates

-Conceptually, a validity predicate (VP) is a function from the transaction's data and the storage state prior and posterior to a transaction execution returning a boolean value.
-A transaction may modify any data in the accounts' dynamic storage sub-space.
+A transaction may modify any data in storage, which is partitioned into different areas ("accounts"), each associated with a VP.
 Upon transaction execution, the VPs associated with the accounts whose storage has been modified are invoked to verify the transaction.
 If any of them reject the transaction, all of its storage modifications are discarded; if all accept, the storage modifications are written.

 Namada ledger

 The ledger features an account-based system (in which UTXO-based systems such as the MASP can be internally implemented as specific accounts), where each account has a unique address and a dynamic key-value storage sub-space.
 Every account in Namada is associated with exactly one validity predicate.
 Fungible tokens, for example, are accounts, whose rules are governed by their validity predicates.
 Many of the base ledger subsystems specified here are themselves just special Namada accounts too (e.g. PoS, IBC and MASP).
+This model is broadly similar to that of Ethereum (opens in a new tab), where each account is associated with contract code, but differs in the execution model.

 Supported validity predicates